singhp1992/personal-website/README.md

 # Personal-website

-I created this website as a refresher of all things front-end
+I created this website to refresh my html and css skills

 ## To view: